Stone spheres of Costa Rica: Myths

-Numerous myths surround the stones, such as they came from Atlantis, or that they were made as such by nature.
+Numerous myths surround the stones, including that they came from Atlantis, or that they were naturally created.
 Some local legends state that the native inhabitants had access to a potion able to soften the rock.
 Limestone, for example, can be dissolved by acidic solutions obtained from plants.
 Research led by Joseph Davidovits of the Geopolymer Institute in France has been offered in support of this hypothesis.
 However, most of the spheres were created from gabbro, an acid-resistant igneous rock.

 In the cosmogony of the Bribri, which is shared by the Cabecares and other American ancestral groups, the stone spheres are "Tara's cannon balls".
 Tara or Tlatchque, the god of thunder, used a giant blowpipe to shoot the balls at the Serkes, gods of winds and hurricanes, in order to drive them out of these lands.

 It has been claimed that the spheres are perfect, or very near perfect in roundness, although some spheres are known to vary over 5 cm in diameter.
-Also, the stones have been damaged and eroded over the years, and so it is impossible to know exactly their original shape.
-A review of the way that the stones were measured by Lothrop reveals that claims of precision are due to misinterpretations of the methods used in their measurement.
+Also, the stones have been damaged and eroded over the years, so it is impossible to know their exact original shape.
+A review of the manner in which the stones were measured by Lothrop reveals that claims of precision were due to misinterpretations of the methods used in their measurement.
 Although Lothrop published tables of ball diameters with figures to three decimal places, these figures were actually averages of measurements taken with tapes that were nowhere near that precise.